-Vindman should not fear retaliation over Ukraine testimony: Pentagon's Esper
+Vindman should not fear retaliation over Ukraine testimony -Pentagon's Esper

 O’Brien has said he wants to bring the size of the White House agency down to 117 policy advisers from its current strength of about 178.
 That is about the size the NSC was under the leadership of Condoleezza Rice when she was President George W. Bush’s national security adviser during Bush’s first term in the early 2000s.

-Reporting by Phil Stewart; Editing by Chizu Nomiyama and Leslie Adler
+Reporting by Phil Stewart; additional reporting by Karen Freifeld; Editing by Chizu Nomiyama and Leslie Adler